-Sexiest Photos Of Josie Canseco, New Victoria’s Secret Model and Daughter of Former MLB All-Star Jose Canseco
+Sexiest Photos Of Josie Canseco, New Victoria’s Secret Model And Daughter Of Former MLB All-Star Jose Canseco

-Josie Canseco has made the cut, and will be walking the runaway for Victoria’s Secret this November at their annual fashion show.
+Josie Canseco has made the cut, and will be walking the runway for Victoria’s Secret this November at their annual fashion show.
 Canseco is used to the spotlight, having grown up in a famous family.
 Her father, Jose Canseco, had a long and controversial career in Major League Baseball that included World Series fame and his entanglement in PED use.

 Her former Playboy model mother, Jessica Canseco, starred on the reality television show Hollywood Exes for a little while.
 She and her mother also appeared on The Mother/Daughter Experiment: Celebrity Edition.
 She is no longer being overpowered by the dimming spotlights of her parents, and as per Harper’s Bazaar she has become a star in her own right.

-Josie, the name she models under, is regarded as a hard working model, who maybe parties a little too much now and then.
+Josie, the name she models under, is regarded as a hardworking model, who maybe parties a little too much now and then.
 While no one disputes her talent, it is true that her famous family opened some doors for her and helped smooth her entry into the world of high-end modeling.
 She had the opportunity to skip over some of the grittier work in the industry to go straight to work on some more established campaigns such as Sherry Hill and Frankie’s Bikinis per Hola.

 This wasn’t the first time Josie tried out for the Victoria’s Secret Fashion show.
 In 2017 she gave it a go, according to W Magazine, but didn’t make the cut.
 Undaunted, she came back for another try and finally found success.
 While it is believed Josie isn’t likely to work for the brand after the show much if at all, it will certainly help her land more modeling work.